drshahizan/learn-django/materials/exercise/assignment.md

 # Assignment

-The goal of this assignment is to create a web application using Django that implements CRUD (Create, Read, Update, Delete) functionality.
+The goal of this assignment is to create a web application using Django that implements CRUD (Create, Read, Update, Delete) functionality, searching, and a dashboard for admin reporting.

 ## Project Requirements